 One of the unique features of incorporating or forming an LLC is that you do not necessarily have to form the company in the State where you do business.
-When deciding on which State to incorporate in, there are basically 2 choices (and the New Mexico LLC discussed below):
+When deciding on which state to incorporate in, there are basically 2 choices:

 For the majority of small businesses, incorporating or forming an LLC in your home state is usually the easiest and least expensive option.
 This is because virtually every state has laws that require you to “re-register” a Delaware or Nevada company in the state where it is actually doing business.